pierrejay/esp32-tailbridge/README.md

    - Verify iptables rules are set correctly
    - Check that IP forwarding is enabled on the server
    - Verify the network interface configurations

-4. **ESP32 Reconnection Issues**:
-   - The wireguard-monitor.py script handles port changes
-   - Ensure the script is running in the background

 ### Diagnostic Commands